-This Land Use Compatibility Assessment has been prepared in support of the application for the site.
-The Application proposes to introduce a sensitive land use, namely a mix of residential, retail, employment, two potential elementary schools, and other potential community services and facilities to a former industrial site, with surrounding residential, commercial, and open space land uses.
+This Land Use Compatibility Study has been prepared in support of the 2150 Lake Shore Boulevard West OPA, Zoning By-law Amendment, and Draft Plan of Subdivision Application resubmission.
+The Application proposes to introduce a mix of residential, two potential elementary schools, and other potential community services and facilities to a former industrial site, with surrounding residential, commercial, and open space land uses.
 At a high level, the site proposes new residential land uses along Park Lawn Road, Lake Shore Boulevard West and the interior of the site, and maintains a portion of the site as a General Employment Area along the northern edge of the site where it interfaces with the rail corridor, Gardiner Expressway, and Ontario Food Terminal.
 The site may also consider strata residential areas above the employment uses within the General Employment Area.

-This Land Use Compatibility Assessment assesses the following:
+This Land Use Compatibility Study assesses the following: